tanosshi/tanos.fm/README.md

 $ npm run "build"
 ```

-To run the server after building run
+To run the server after building run, make sure the env in the server directory is filled in.
 ```bash
 $ cd server && npm start
 or